samborkent/plasma-solver/README.md

 * Check which data is relevant to print in config file

 # Questions
-* Why are all the array's in the Makestruct function double?
+* Why are all the array's in the Makestruct function doubled?
     Example: V = [0 20000 40000 0 20000 40000]
 * Why is the crystal binding energy 5x the formation energy?
 * What is the target density, and why is it 1?